CONTACT US to schedule your appointment or call 954-629-8133.

-Our Programs - As an alternative to traditional therapy, HAPPI Farm's programs offer animal education and animal participation to individuals, families and groups.
+HAPPI Farm's programs offer animal education and participation to individuals, families and groups as an traditional therapy alternative.

 The Animal Activities include a farm tour and feeding, holding and petting a large variety of farm animals.
 Participants are encouraged to practice kindness, compassion, and communication with their new animal friends.
 Animals are not judgmental and are more accepting than humans so HAPPI Farm’s participants, who have social or developmental issues, feel less threatened.
 Research studies show animal-assisted activities help to develop memorization, concentration, behavior and cognitive skills.
-We now have bunnies, goats, chickens, ducks, a pig, tortoises and guinea pigs.
-We hope to have a lamb, a llama, a cow and a donkey by June.
+We now have bunnies, baby goats, chickens, ducks, pigs, tortoises, guinea pigs, a baby lamb, a baby alpaca, a baby cow and miniature donkeys.

 Therapeutic Riding and Riding Lessons